 My Cross Country Ski Training

 This series shares my cross country ski training activities, and this is Week 27 of my training year, which started last May.
 It's the first week of November, with no snow on the ground yet, and the last 5 weeks were hard training.
 So, it felt like a good time for a bit of a break from so much cross country ski training.
 Knowing when you need a break, and taking it, is important and smart training.
 Therefore, I took a couple days off, then headed out for a 7-mile run with friends.
-This was our first time running with them again, after years of social distancing, and it sure was great to go running with these friends!
+It's great to go running with these friends!

-About the images: At the top of the page, that's me racing in a raging snowstorm during the Yellowstone Rendezvous cross country ski marathon.
-And above is the start of the run with the Muffin Runners.
-Many of these intrepid runners are also cross country ski racers, and we love running with them.
+First, about the images: Here we are at the start of the run with the Muffin Runners.
+Some of these intrepid runners are also cross country ski racers, and we love running with them.
 If you're ever looking for good company to run with in Marquette, Michigan, check out Muffin Runners on facebook!
 Thanks to Bill Sved for capturing the fun!
+As for the image at the top of the page, that's me racing in a raging snowstorm during the Yellowstone Rendezvous cross country ski marathon.

 This blog is based on my cross country ski training, and the info. is provided just for those who are curious about the kind of training cross country ski racers enjoy doing to get ready for winter fun at Lake Tahoe and beyond.
 You can view more of my training log by clicking on one of the navigation links below.